-COLUMN A COLUMN B 2.3.1 Cooperatives A. Information is conveyed to a group of people by using print and other electronic media 2.3.2 Cession B. Set up systems and procedures to keep the organisation functioning optimally 2.3.3 Unemployment Insurance Fund C. Involves practical work experience 2.3.4 Management2.3.5 Non-verbal format of presenting D. Transferring the rights in an assurance policy to another party 2.5.5 Work versual formation presenting E. Formed by members sharing resources, infrastructure and cost to the benefit of all.
-F. Compulsory scheme created by the government G. Inspire and motivate others /3CX \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ H. All employees receive the same treatment I. Words are used to deliver a message to a group of people J. A new competitor in the market
+COLUMN A COLUMN B A. Information is conveyed to a group of people by 3.1 Cooperatives using print and other electronic media 2.2.
+Causian B. Set up systems and procedures to keep the .3.2 Cession organisation functioning optimally .3.3 Unemployment Insurance Fund C. Involves practical work experience .3.4 Management D. Transferring the rights in an assurance policy to .3.5 Non-verbal format of presenting another party E. Formed by members sharing resources, infrastructure and cost to the benefit of all.
+F. Compulsory scheme created by the government G. Inspire and motivate others H. All employees receive the same treatment I. Words are used to deliver a message to a group of people J. A new competitor in the market